sidhant007/sidhant007.github.io/_posts/2025-05-09-When-is-a-deck-truly-shuffled.md

 <div id="tooltip" style="position:absolute; background:#eee; padding:4px 8px; border-radius:4px; border:1px solid #ccc; pointer-events:none; display:none;"></div>

 > Quick poll to check your understanding: In both the shuffles we don't see all the 5 and 32 edges respectively.
-This is because this diagram dropped the self-edges.
-For a given state in each of the two shuffles, how many self-edges are there?
+This is because we don't show the self-edges, in this diagram to keep it visually simple.
+For a given state in each of the two shuffles, how many self-edges are actually there?

 <details>
   <summary>Spoiler</summary>